Purdue-CS193/homework-0-manjujeganathan/index.md

 Syntax highlighted code block

 # Manju Jeganathan's First CS193 Homework

-## Header 2
-### Header 3
+My favorite things about CS193:
 - meeting other CS majors
-- learning about tools that will help me in my career
+- learning about terminal and other programming tools
-- List
+- only meets once a week (and PSO is optional)

 1. Numbered
 2. List